-DO NOT START YOUR ENGINE or put your key in the ignition as this can prime the electric pump in the tank and circulate the contaminated diesel.
-It is essential to carry out a full drain.
-Once the contaminated fuel has been removed and the tank filled with the correct diesel there should be no damage to the engine.
+DO NOT START YOUR ENGINE or put your key in the ignition as this can prime the electric pump in the tank and circulate the wrong fuel.
+It is essential to carry out a full fuel drain.
+Once the wrong fuel has been removed and the tank filled with the correct fuel there should be no damage to the engine.

 If you have already started your vehicle, STOP driving as soon as it is safe to do so.

-Always double check the fuel grade indicator on the pump before filling.
+Our biggest word of advice is to always double check the fuel grade indicator on the pump before filling up.